peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

     *   **Timezone Calculation:** It immediately processes the raw timezone code from the API into the final `ZoneAbbr` and `ZoneTimeOffset` values required by downstream software.
     *   **Output:** `data/sources/adb_raw_export.txt`, a clean, complete source file.

-**Stage 2: Scoring, Validation, and Filtering (Automated)** This stage ensures expensive LLM processing is only performed on high-quality candidates.
+**Stage 2: Link Finding, Validation, and Scoring (Automated)** This stage identifies the correct Wikipedia page for each subject, validates its content, and scores the candidates to ensure only high-quality subjects proceed.
-2.  **Validation (`validate_adb_data.py`):** Audits the raw data against live Wikipedia, assigning a validation `Status` to each record.
+2.  **Link Finding (`find_wikipedia_links.py`):** This script takes the raw ADB export and finds the best-guess English Wikipedia URL for each subject.
+It scrapes the ADB page and uses a Wikipedia search as a fallback.
+The output is an intermediate file, `adb_wiki_links.csv`.
+3.  **Page Validation (`validate_wikipedia_pages.py`):** This script takes the list of found links and performs an intensive content validation on each page.
+It handles redirects, resolves disambiguation pages, validates the subject's name, and confirms their death date.
+The final output is the detailed `adb_validation_report.csv`.
-3.  **Eligibility Selection (`select_eligible_candidates.py`):** Performs all initial data quality checks (e.g., valid birth year, 'OK' status, uniqueness), producing a clean list of all subjects potentially viable for the study.
+4.  **Eligibility Selection (`select_eligible_candidates.py`):** Performs all initial data quality checks (e.g., valid birth year, 'OK' status, uniqueness), producing a clean list of all subjects potentially viable for the study.
-4.  **Eminence Scoring (`generate_eminence_scores.py`):** Processes the eligible candidates list to generate a calibrated eminence score for each, producing a rank-ordered list that now includes `BirthYear`.
+5.  **Eminence Scoring (`generate_eminence_scores.py`):** Processes the eligible candidates list to generate a calibrated eminence score for each, producing a rank-ordered list that now includes `BirthYear`.
-5.  **OCEAN Scoring & Cutoff (`generate_ocean_scores.py`):** A fully automated, resilient script that determines the final dataset size.
+6.  **OCEAN Scoring & Cutoff (`generate_ocean_scores.py`):** A fully automated, resilient script that determines the final dataset size.
 It processes subjects by eminence and stops when diversity (variance) shows a sustained drop.
 Its robust pre-flight check re-analyzes existing data on startup, ensuring that interrupted runs can be safely resumed or correctly finalized without user intervention.
 The output also includes `BirthYear`.

 **Stage 3: Final Subject Selection (Automated)**
-6.  **Final Selection (`select_final_candidates.py`):** Performs the final filtering.
+7.  **Final Selection (`select_final_candidates.py`):** Performs the final filtering.
 It takes the eligible candidates list, selects only those present in the definitive `ocean_scores.csv` set, resolves country codes, and sorts the final list by eminence.

 **Stage 4: Chart Calculation (Manual)**
-7.  **Formatting (`prepare_sf_import.py`):** Formats the final subject list for import into the Solar Fire software, encoding each subject's unique ID for data integrity.
+8.  **Formatting (`prepare_sf_import.py`):** Formats the final subject list for import into the Solar Fire software, encoding each subject's unique ID for data integrity.
-8.  **Manual Processing (Solar Fire):** The formatted file is imported into Solar Fire, which calculates the required celestial data and exports it as `sf_chart_export.csv`.
+9.  **Manual Processing (Solar Fire):** The formatted file is imported into Solar Fire, which calculates the required celestial data and exports it as `sf_chart_export.csv`.

 **Stage 5: Delineation Neutralization (Automated)**
-9.  **Neutralization (`neutralize_delineations.py`):** This script uses a powerful hybrid strategy to rewrite the esoteric source texts.
+10. **Neutralization (`neutralize_delineations.py`):** This script uses a powerful hybrid strategy to rewrite the esoteric source texts.
     *   **Fast Mode (`--fast`):** For initial runs, this mode bundles tasks into large, high-speed API calls (e.g., all 12 "Sun in Signs" delineations at once).
 This is highly efficient but may fail on some large tasks.
     *   **Robust/Resume Mode (default):** For resuming or fixing failed runs, this mode processes each of the 149 delineations as a separate, atomic task.
 This granular approach is slower but guarantees completion by solving potential response truncation issues from the LLM.